cuga-rajal/supercar_plus/README.md

 Supercar no longer requires separate wheel scripts!
 A Wheel Configurator provides a dialog-based setup to configure the wheels without the need to hand-edit any numbers.
+Once set up, the wheels are managed by the main script.

-It uses the Name and Description fields on the wheel prims to store wheel settings and will overwrite anything already in the Description.
+The scriptt uses the Name and Description fields on the wheel prims to store wheel settings and will overwrite anything already in the Description.